petarGitNik/sys-admin-docs/docs/initial-server-setup/users.md

 ```

 !!! note
-    If you have more than one user, you can add them separated by spaces e.g. `AllowUsers johnsmith janesmith`.
+    If you have more than one user, you can add them separated by space e.g. `AllowUsers johnsmith janesmith`.

 Save the changes and restart the SSH daemon.